compulim/generator-azure-web-app/README.md

 Run `npm run build`, to bundle JavaScript files, crush images, etc.

-> Instead of Webpack used in development, we use rollup.js as production bundler because it has a better tree-shaking mechanism, thus smaller output file size.
+> Instead of [Webpack](https://webpack.github.io/) used in development, we use [Rollup](https://rollupjs.org/) as production bundler because it has a better tree-shaking mechanism, thus smaller output file size.

-> To opt for Webpack for production build, run `npm run build -- --bundler webpack`, or set `BUNDLER` to `webpack`.
+> To opt for [Webpack](https://webpack.github.io/) for production build, set `BUNDLER` to `webpack`, or run `npm run build -- --bundler webpack`.

 ## Deployment